 For all but the largest and well-known, doing so in the relatively closed universe that asset managers used to inhabit, versus the brave new world that asset managers are now being propelled towards are two entirely different things, however, and require a very different mindset.
 You cannot proclaim social value at an industry level without also admitting public interest at an individual company level.

-The general approach and processes for managing crises are dealt with elsewhere in this newsletter, but the imperative for protecting your reputation has never been greater.
+The general approach and processes for managing crises are discussed in our special edition newsletter, but the imperative for protecting your reputation has never been greater.
 Whilst we often talk about the ‘retailisation’ of the investment market (i.e. the shift towards fund-based products, such as DC pensions), the ‘institutionalisation’ of the funds market is just as important.